ndf-zz/remootio-adapter/README.md

 ### Special Cases

+If an error condition is flagged, the hoist will only allow movement up and down small amounts determined by the "Man time" setting.
+To correct an error state, clear the sensor switch and then manually operate the hoist down slightly and then up to the home position.

+Errors and exceptions may be triggered by the following conditions:

-Scheduled feeding is suppressed when the battery voltage falls below 11.8V.
-Manual operation is still possible.
-Low voltage condition is indicated via LED.
+   - Low Battery: Scheduled feeding is suppressed when battery voltage falls below 11.8V.
+In this state, the battery LED is illuminated, manual operation is still enabled.

-In the case of a spurious triggering of the home sensor, an error condition is flagged and the motor is stopped.
-To correct the error state, clear the sensor, then lower and raise the hoist to the home position.
+   - Spurious Sensor: In the case of a spurious triggering of the home sensor, an error condition is flagged and the motor is stopped.
+   - Sensor Failure: If the home sensor fails "open", or if the state logic is out of sync, the hoist will not react to up (raise) commands.
+If the sensor fails "closed", and max H time has elapsed, the hoist will flag an error condition.
+   - Safetime: If the hoist is left at position P2, between P1 and P2, or in the STOP state, it will attempt to retract automatically to the home position after about 30 minutes.
+   - Disable Schedule: Scheduled feeding may be temporarily disabled by manually lowering the hoist slightly from the home position to state "STOP H-P1".
+To re-enable scheduled feeding, return hoist to home position.

 ### Serial Console